 The Electromagnetic Spectrum

 This light that we see is just one small chunk of light which is made by stars.
-We often call this small range of light, optical, or visible light.
+We often call the small range of wavelengths our eyes can detect, optical, or visible light.

 All light travels at the same speed, known as the speed of light and given the letter c.
 In space, which is a vacuum (meaning there is no air or gas, or anything...) this speed is 300,000 km/s!
 Light is the fastest thing in the Universe.
 Nothing can travel faster, and in astronomy we sometimes use its speed to measure distances.
 We use the term light year to mean how far light could travel in 1 year.